AlpacaTravel/import-streams/README.md

         # Obtain a lng/lat from the lng-lat column; e.g. "lng,lat"
         position:
           path: coords
+          transform:
-          type: position
+            - type: to-coordinate
-          options:
+            - options:
               # Depending if you use lng/lat or lat/lng
               # flip: true
               # The delimiter, if you use something other than ","
               # delimiter: ";"

         # Syncing fields, this can be used only to update affected records
         modified:
           path: last_updated
-          type: date
+          transform:
+            - to-date-format

         # Map a "custom://external-ref" to your ID to sync
         custom://external-ref: id